 - The letters A-F show how information flows between platforms.
 Both services use Exalate as an intermediary, which maintains the autonomy of each one.

-- The Exalate agents control what gets sent and how information is matched from one platform to the other.
+- The Exalate agents control the sending and matching of information from one platform to the other.

 - As well as Azure DevOps and GitHub, there are Exalate agents available for Jira Cloud, ServiceNow, Jira On-Premise, HP ALM/QC, and Zendesk.
-More services will be added soon, so check back later if the one you need isn’t ready yet.
+More services are coming soon, so check back later if the one you need isn’t ready yet.
 You can also request an integration here.

 Security is a key consideration when exchanging information between platforms.
 Exalate is designed with security in mind so you can trust it to synchronize information securely.

-Exalate protects your data by taking daily backups, which are retained for two days.
+Exalate protects your data by taking daily backups, which remain in storage for two days.
 It also conducts monthly penetration tests to help find and eliminate potential security issues.

 To learn more about how Exalate keeps data safe, read this free, “Exalate Security and Architecture Whitepaper”